nwad123/papp/algorithms/occupancy.md

 # Occupancy Profiling for All Sets

 In the original version of the Prefetcher-Aware Prime and Probe (PAPP) paper an algorithm was used to generate occupancy profiling for a single set.
-I extended this algorithm simply to include _all_ of the sets.
+The reason that we use this algorithm to generate data for a single set at a time is that if we do it for _all_ sets then it generates really big datasets.
+I originally did it for _all_ sets and naively used a CSV format to output the data, and I ended up with a massive 10 Gb CSV that our lab machine could not really handle.

+So, I had to regenerate results individually for each set, $s$.

-This algorithm originates from the [original PAPP authors][PappGithub], but has been extended by me.
+This algorithm originates from the [original PAPP authors][PappGithub].

 ```
 m <- number of sets in target cache
 n <- number of lines per set (could be greater than physical limit)
 N <- number of test iterations
+s <- set currently being tested

 ES <- eviction set of size m x n

-For s In 1..m Do
 For iter In 0..N Do
     For line In ES Do
         Flush ES from the cache
         Prime set s in ES
         Record access time to line
-        End For
     End For
 End For
 ```